Land Division Act basics for landowners

 - Minus the number of divisions transferred to a resulting parcel (i.e. the number of divisions the original owner transferred to buyers of any already sold divisions)

 The resulting sum is the number of divisions allowed for the remainder of the parent parcel.
-A landowner should explore his/her property’s deed or chain of title and consult with the local assessor to confirm the number of divisions that are available.
+A landowner should explore his/her property’s deed or chain of title and consult with the local assessor to confirm the number of divisions that are available, if any.
 If divisions are available, has sufficient time passed in order to begin exercising the division rights (i.e. 10 years since being recorded)?
-If no divisions are available, either because all have already been made or because no divisions were assigned from the parent parcel, or insufficient time has passed, the parcel cannot be further divided unless 10 years have elapsed since the parcel was recorded with the county Register of Deeds.
+If no divisions are available, because all have already been made, or because no divisions were assigned from the parent parcel, or insufficient time has passed (i.e. at least 10 years since being recorded), the parcel cannot be further divided unless 10 years have elapsed since the parcel was recorded with the county Register of Deeds.
 After that time, the division can be split further (referred to as re-divisions).
 The total number of re-divisions allowed within a division (parcel) is based on another sliding scale related to the size of the division.

 The local unit of government where the parcel is located should have a detailed application form for reviewing land division requests.
 An application form is needed to determine the number of divisions and re-divisions allowed.
 This also helps maintain detailed property records.
-The form requires property information and history so that the land division official conducting the review can ensure that the resulting divisions or re-divisions will:
+The form requires property information and history so that the land division official conducting the review can ensure that the resulting divisions or re-divisions will (from MCL 560.109):

 - Have an adequate and accurate legal description;